Gold Monetisation SchemeIt is a gold savings account which will earn interest for the gold that you deposit in it.

 - Redemption is possible in physical gold or rupees hence giving your gold purchase further earning opportunity.

-- Earnings are exempt from capital gains tax, wealth tax and income tax.
+- Earnings from Gold monetisation scheme are exempt from capital gains tax, wealth tax and income tax.
 There will be no capital gains tax on the appreciation in the value of gold deposited, or on the interest you make from it.

 At the end of the tenure, you can choose to take physical possession of the gold or opt for rupees for the amount of gold on that day’s price.
 Either way, you have to specify your preference in the beginning while opting for the scheme.